eugehm/eugehm.github.io/_posts/2024-08-26-blank-post.md

 ## Links

-Here's some text with a [link](https://umich.edu/) to the University of Michigan wesbite and [another link](https://wolverinesoftstudio.notion.site/WolverineSoft-Studio-46dfec6de0c846409d7d39e42d98189c) to the WolverineSoft Studio website.
+Here's some text with a [link](https://umich.edu/) to the University of Michigan wesbite.

 ---